 - Successful completion of the second-year honors course (HONR 220, 221 or 222) satisfies the Learning Community requirement.

 - Successful completion of the Learning Community is defined by achieving a passing letter grade (P/NC is not permitted for any general education requirements) in the two linked courses, two 3-credit courses on a designated international term, or the second-year honors course.

 - Learning Community courses may fulﬁll the above distribution requirements in the Learning Perspectives and/or may fulﬁll requirements for the major or minor.

 e.
 Skills Requirements.

 - Foreign Language.
 0-9 credits.
 Students must demonstrate competence in one of the following ways:

 - Four years of a single foreign language in high school.
-Completion of the same language through a full year of Language IV (equivalent of eight semesters) fulfills the requirement.
+Completion of the same language through a full year of graded coursework in Language IV (equivalent of eight semesters) fulfills the requirement.
 Grades of P, CR, or other "pass" grades for high school coursework is not accepted to complete this requirement.
 Please see the college policy on Pass/No credit Grading.

 - Satisfactory performance on a competency test.
 Tests are administered online prior to confirming the registration date.
 Students with fewer than eight semesters of a language who place beyond 103 will be required to retake the exam on campus.

 - Successful completion of the 103 or 201 course in any language at Augustana.